ender18g/yp_ground_station/README.md

 - `px4-yp-bridge`: Optional bridge that discovers and subscribes to MAVROS topics through rosbridge, forwards MAVROS messages into TRIDENT YP, and translates YP waypoint/RTB commands back to MAVROS/PX4.
 - `umaa-bridge`: RTI Connext DDS bridge shell for a real UMAA vehicle once the DDS topic/type map is known.
 - `influxdb`: Time-series storage for telemetry and command messages.
+- `companion_vehicle_software`: Scripts and containers that run on the companion computer of a mobile vehicle.

 ## Quick Start